tembo-io/pg_vectorize/CONTRIBUTING.md

 ### 3. Clone and compile `pg_vectorize` and extension dependencies

-When progressing through these steps, refer to the following for troubleshooting:
+:wrench: When progressing through these steps, refer to the following for troubleshooting:

 ```bash
 cat ~/.pgrx/15.log